QuickPoses/quickposes.github.io/help/1_5/add_more_galleries.md

 ### I can't see the `On My iPad/Quick Poses` in the Files app!

 ⚠️   **Important**: Never create the Quick Poses folder yourself.
-If you did, first delete it. ⚠️h
+If you did, first delete it. ⚠️

 The first time you want to add a new gallery, there is a risk that the `On My iPad/Quick Poses` folder doesn't show up.
 To fix that, simply follow these simple steps: